 Creating Exchange backup jobs

-To find out how to back up your other SharePoint content, please go to the article on creating SharePoint backup jobs.
+If you want to back up your SharePoint and OneDrive for Business data, go to the article on creating SharePoint backup jobs.

-There are two ways to open the wizard that will guide you through the backup job configuration:
+All jobs in CodeTwo Backup are created by running configuration wizards.
+There are two ways to open the wizard that will guide you through the Exchange backup job configuration: